crs4/life_monitor/README.md

 ## Exploring the API

-Life Monitor exposes its functionalities through a [RESTful API](https://crs4.github.io/life_monitor/lm_api_specs).
+LifeMonitor exposes its functionalities through a [RESTful API](https://crs4.github.io/life_monitor/lm_api_specs).

 If you followed the [Getting Started](#getting-started) guide above, you